DmitriiKaban/pad-lab-mafia-platform/README.md

   ### Motivation & Trade-offs:
 - ✅ Simplicity: REST is a well-understood, stateless, and straightforward pattern, making development and debugging easier.
 - ✅ Immediate Feedback: It's perfect for user-facing actions that require instant confirmation.
 - ❌ Tight Coupling: The caller is temporarily coupled to the called service.
-If the downstream service is slow or unavailable, the caller is blocked, which can lead to cascading failures.
+If the downstream service is slow or unavailable, the caller is blocked.

 # Communication Contract